123Gracy123/moolah/README.md

 ### Phase 1: Interactive Tooltip Simulations (With an Active Budget)
 1. Go to any product listing page on a major e-commerce platform (e.g., [Amazon.com](https://www.amazon.com) or [eBay.com](https://www.ebay.com)).
 2. Hover your mouse over the primary **Add to Cart** or **Buy Now** button.
-3. Observe that the **BudgetGuard Simulator** tooltip renders, centered above or below the button without clipping outside the browser margins.
+3. Observe that the **Moolah Simulator** tooltip renders, centered above or below the button without clipping outside the browser margins.
 4. Modify the value inside the **Simulate Price ($)** text field.
 Verify that the current vs. projected tables and dual-color progress bar adjust immediately.
 5. Set the simulated price to a value larger than your total budget and verify that the inline orange warning banner appears.

 ### Phase 2: Interception, Password Overrides, & Purchase Blocking (With a Depleted Budget)
-1. Open the BudgetGuard dashboard by clicking the `↗` icon in the popup.
+1. Open the Moolah dashboard by clicking the `↗` icon in the popup.
 2. Set your **🎉 Leisure Spend** allocation to `$0` (or manually log a transaction that exceeds your Leisure limit).
 3. Try to visit a restricted website on your block list, such as [etsy.com](https://www.etsy.com) or [nike.com](https://www.nike.com) [5].
 4. Verify that you are immediately redirected to `pages/block.html`.